shay-te/core-lib/website/versioned_docs/version-0.1.0/advantages.md

 #### Divide and Conquer

-`Core-Lib` makes it easy to break a product into other `Core-Libs`,  `Services` and ` Data-Layers`.
-Creating smaller units that are easier to seperate, read, develop, pinpoint a problem, and test.
+`Core-Lib` makes it easy to break a product into other `Core-Libs`,  `Services,` and ` Data-Layers`.
+Creating smaller units that are easier to separate, read, develop, pinpoint a problem, and test.

 #### Easy to scale, And Longevity